jwmcfar2/autoWIFI-autoEmbyMedia/README.md

 Usage Summary:

- Make sure your USB drive is storing any/all media in one of 3 folders (named *exactly* as such): 'Movies', 'Music', and 'TV_Shows'.
-After installing these scripts, your USB drives will be automatically mounted to /media/emby_server/USB_Media/USB_#/ -- where '#' will start at '1' and continue upwards (or will choose the lowest number with an empty directory).
-Then, once mounted, my script will create symbolic links (no data transfer) to the emby_server folders of the exact same names ('/media/emby_server/Movies/', '/media/emby_server/Music/', '/media/emby_server/TV_Shows/') so that you can connect several drives with the same naming convention, and these links will merge together in the emby_server categories.
+ - Make sure your USB drive is storing any/all media in one of 3 folders (named *exactly* as such): 'Movies', 'Music', and 'TV_Shows'
+ - After installing these scripts, your USB drives will be automatically mounted to /media/emby_server/USB_Media/USB_#/ -- where '#' will start at '1' and continue upwards (or will choose the lowest number with an empty directory)
+ - Once the USB drive is mounted, my script will create symbolic links (no data transfer) to the emby_server folders of the exact same names ('/media/emby_server/Movies/', '/media/emby_server/Music/', '/media/emby_server/TV_Shows/')
+ - This allows you to connect several drives with the same naming convention, and these links will merge together in the emby_server categories (e.g. - USB_1/TV_Shows -> emby_server/TV_Shows && USB_2/TV_Shows -> emby_server/TV_Shows).

- Please refer to Emby on how to add these folder structures to your server (I would recommend adding the 3 I mentioned, PLUS the folder 'USB_Media', in case you cannot find something in the mentioned genres).
+ Please refer to Emby on how to add these folder structures to your server (I would recommend adding the 3 genre folders I mentioned, PLUS the folder 'USB_Media', in case you cannot find something in the mentioned genres).

 Important Details: